nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 layout: page
 title: User Guide

-#User Guide
+#Taskify - User Guide

 ---

-Taskify is a **desktop app for students manage their tasks (academics/personal/CCA) in a systematic and efficient manner, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Taskify is a **desktop app for university students** who have a seemingly endless list of tasks to finish week after week.
+Many students **struggle to track all their tasks in a systematic and efficient manner** and this is where Taskify comes to the rescue!
+With Taskify, students can **manage all their tasks (academics/personal/CCAs) effectively and seamlessly** through a beautiful interface. <br><br>Taskify is optimized for use via a Command Line Interface (CLI) while still having the benefits
+of a Graphical User Interface (GUI).
 If you can type fast, Taskify can get your task management done faster than traditional GUI apps.

 This user guide is to help you learn how to use Taskify to manage your tasks efficiently.